ericching/js-base-model/README.md

  - type: "boolean", "number", "string", or a base model instance, e.g. AddressModel.
  - required: true or false
  - blank: true or false (for "string" type only)
+ - minLength: the minimum number of characters for type "string"
+ - maxLength: the maximum number of characters for type "string"

 ### Defining the Model(s)
 ```javascript